 Day 3: We’ll spend the morning birding in tropical semi-deciduous forest, home to Golden-crowned Emerald, Flammulated Flycatcher, and West Mexican Chachalaca.
 After lunch we’ll drive inland to Ciudad Guzmán, a town at about 5,000 feet elevation at the extreme southwest corner of the Mexican central plateau.
 This will be our base for three nights, allowing us easy access to the forested slopes of the twin volcanoes that dominate the region.
 Night in Ciudad Guzmán.

 Days 4-5: We’ll have two full days to explore the twin massifs of the Volcán de Fuego (Volcano of Fire) and the Volcán de Nieve (Volcano of Ice) and the surrounding plains.
 The former peak, still steaming, rises to 12,500 feet, the latter to over 14,000 feet.
-Fuego’s coastal-facing slopes intercept moisture-laden winds and support lush forests whose valleys echo with the rollicking choruses of Long-tailed Wood-Partridge and the cascading melodies of Brown-backed Solitaire.
+We’ll bird in lush montane forests whose valleys echo with the rollicking choruses of Long-tailed Wood-Partridge and the cascading melodies of Brown-backed Solitaire.
 Numerous mixed-species feeding flocks often hold such gems as Chestnut-sided Shrike-Vireo, Gray-collared Becard, Red Warbler, and Cinnamon-bellied Flowerpiercer.
 In addition, there are skulkers such as Blue Mockingbird, Golden-browed Warbler, and Collared Towhee, as well as 15 species of hummingbird and such rarities as Aztec Thrush and Great Swallow-tailed Swift.
-On the interior-facing slopes of the Volcán de Nieve a drier, more open pine-oak forest hosts a rather different avifauna, including Olive Warbler, Buff-breasted Flycatcher, and Black-headed Siskin.
+In some areas, a drier, more open pine-oak forest hosts a rather different avifauna, including Olive Warbler, Buff-breasted Flycatcher, and Black-headed Siskin.
 The surrounding plains are home to White-tailed Hawks and Crested Caracaras, and nearby lakes add a diversity in the form of migrant waterbirds and spectacular flocks of Yellow-headed Blackbirds.
 Nights in Ciudad Guzmán.

 Day 6: After a last morning birdwatching on the slopes of the volcanoes, we’ll drive to Ciudad Colima, capital of the state of Colima.
 The thorn forest near town is home to several interesting species, and we’ll stay out after dark in search of Balsas Screech-Owl and Buff-collared Nightjar.
 Night in Ciudad Colima.